-Editor’s Note: which features contributions from members of the medical community.
+Editor’s Note: Welcome to Medical Economics' blog section which features contributions from members of the medical community.
 These blogs are an opportunity for bloggers to engage with readers about a topic that is top of mind, whether it is practice management, experiences with patients, the industry, medicine in general, or healthcare reform.
 The series continues with this blog by Anish Koka, a cardiologist in private practice in Philadelphia.
-The views expressed in these blogs are those of their respective contributors and do not represent the views of or UBM Medica.
+The views expressed in these blogs are those of their respective contributors and do not represent the views of Medical Economics or UBM Medica.

 I had the special pleasure of going to a cardiology grand rounds being given by a new breed of physician: the cardiac hospitalist.

 The problem with healthcare, you see, is that we don't have enough specialists.
 What began as a nascent movement spurred by an influential New England Journal of Medicine editorial in 1996 discussing the need for a new breed of doctors who specialized in taking care of medical inpatients is now spawning subspecialization within the field.